streamlit/docs/content/develop/concepts/architecture/fragments.md

 Here is a comparison between fragments and custom components:

 - **Components** are custom frontend code which can interact with the Python code, native elements, and widgets in your Streamlit app.
 Custom components extend what’s possible with Streamlit.
 They follow the normal Streamlit execution flow.
-- **Fragments** are part of your Streamlit app that can rerun independently of the full app.
+- **Fragments** are parts of your app that can rerun independently of the full app.
 Fragments can be composed of multiple Streamlit elements and widgets or any Python code.

 A fragment can include one or more custom components.
-But a custom component could not easily include a fragment!
+A custom component could not easily include a fragment!

 ### Fragments vs caching